segmentio/segment-docs/src/connections/destinations/catalog/adikteev/index.md

 ---
+title: Adikteev Destination
 rewrite: true
-title: Adikteev Destination
+beta: true
+partner-contact: contact@adikteev.com
 ---

 This destination is maintained by Adikteev.
 For any issues with the destination, please [reach out to their team](mailto:contact@adikteev.com).

-**NOTE:** The Adikteev Destination is currently in beta, which means that they are still actively developing the destination.
-This doc was last updated on January 23, 2019.
-If you are interested in joining their beta program or have any feedback to help improve the Adikteev Destination and its documentation, please let their team know.
+**NOTE:** The Adikteev Destination is currently in beta, and this doc was last updated on January 23, 2019.

 ## Getting Started